 Before looking to future growth, business owners should audit their organization’s resources and capabilities so they know exactly where they stand.

-Conduct an analysis to identify your organization’s Strengths, Weaknesses, Opportunities and Threats
+Conduct an analysis to identify your organization’s strengths, weaknesses, opportunities, and threats (SWOT).

 - How to Conduct a SWOT Analysis for Your Small Business (SCORE)